chaoge525/soafee_demo/documentation/builds.rst

 * ``ci.yml``

-Next, the features are defined as they should be configured for an image build via bitbake, before descriptions are provided for how they can be easily included and further customisations enabled using build configs within ``meta-ewaol-config/kas``, for use by the kas build tool.
+The above features are now defined as follows.

 Distribution Features
 ---------------------